 Now that you have that special event captured on a digital audio file, you may want to create a written transcript.
 While you could play and pause your digital recorder and try to type what was said, using a digital transcription kit makes the process much, much easier.

-Just as professional transcriptionists, you can use a USB foot pedal to control the playback of your audio recording while typing into your favorite word processor.
+Just as professional transcriptionists do, you can use a USB foot pedal to control the playback of your audio recording while typing into your favorite word processor.
 Or, pair it with one of our speech recognition systems and have it transcribed automatically!

 Consumer transcription kits from HCD are nothing but the best from the leaders in digital dictation, Olympus and Philips.
 Backed by the manufacturer, supported by HCD: a team you can trust.